 NYLT provides skills that go beyond scouting to critical skills required in the workplace and for life.
 We, therefore, encourage you to promote every eligible and mature youth to attend.
 Please have your son/daughter at Izaak Walton League Park no later than 5:30 PMon Friday, March 2, 2018 and on Friday, March 9, 2018.

 Please note: the first meal offered at NYLT is Breakfast on Saturday; therefore participants need to eat before coming.

 The course is fast-paced and requires the attention of all youth.
 Please read the discipline policy on the application and encourage your son/daughter to be on good behavior during the course.
 Knowing the caliber of youth being sent by their respective units, I anticipate no discipline problems.

 On the final training day of the course there will be a GRADUATION FEAST and Closing Ceremony.
 As this is part of the program, all participants will be required to attend.
-You are highly encouraged to attend as well and see your youth graduate from this leadership program.
+Unit leaders are invited and highly encouraged to attend as well and see their youth graduate from this leadership program.
 Tickets for the FEAST are $5 per person.
 Order forms for the tickets will be in your welcome packet.
 You are able to submit that at check-in during the course check-in.
 Immediately prior to the feast we will have a session for unit leaders regarding “After NYLT – Now What?” session to provide ideas on how to maximize youth leadership opportunities in your unit.
 Unit Leaders please join us!

-If you are 14, have held positions of leadership in your home unit, and have been a NYLT course participant, please contact the Course Director, Tom Sawyer at email@example.com with an introductory letter.
-Both the Course Director and the Senior Patrol Leader will review all potential staffers and invite those selected to be on the NYLT staff.
+If you are 14, have held positions of leadership in your home unit, and have been an NYLT course participant, please contact the NYLT Scoutmaster at firstname.lastname@example.org with an introductory letter.
+Both the NYLT Scoutmaster and the Senior Patrol Leader will review all potential staffers and invite those selected to be on the NYLT staff.